2006 Seattle Seahawks season: Week 13: at Denver Broncos

 The Seahawks started the last drive at their own 14-yard line with 2:31 remaining.
 A key third down reception by Nate Burleson kept the drive alive, and Hasselbeck led the team down to the Broncos 32-yard line with 10 seconds remaining.
-Josh Brown came on to kick a game-winning, 50-yard FG, his fourth such kick of the season to tie an NFL record.
+Josh Brown came on to kick a game-winning, 50-yard field goal, his fourth such kick of the season to tie an NFL record.

 With the win the Seahawks' lead in the NFC West increased to three games over the 49ers and Rams as they improved to 8–4.

 Week 14: at Arizona Cardinals

 Coming off their Sunday night victory over the Broncos, the Seahawks flew to the University of Phoenix Stadium for an NFC West rematch with the Arizona Cardinals.
-In the first quarter, Seattle trailed early as Cardinals QB Matt Leinart completed a 56-yard TD pass to WR Bryant Johnson, while RB Edgerrin James got a 7-yard TD run.
-The Seahawks would respond with QB Matt Hasselbeck completing a 23-yard TD pass to WR D. J. Hackett.
+In the first quarter, Seattle trailed early as Cardinals quarterback Matt Leinart completed a 56-yard touchdown pass to wide receiver Bryant Johnson, while running back Edgerrin James got a 7-yard touchdown run.
+The Seahawks would respond with quarterback Matt Hasselbeck completing a 23-yard touchdown pass to wide receiver D. J. Hackett.
 In the second quarter, Arizona increased its lead with kicker Neil Rackers nailing a 32-yard field goal.
-Seattle would draw closer with Hasselbeck completing a 5-yard TD pass to WR Nate Burleson.
-In the third quarter, the Seahawks took the lead with Hasselbeck's 2-yard TD pass to WR Darrell Jackson for the only score of the period.
-However, in the fourth quarter, the Cardinals got the win with Leinart's 5-yard TD pass to WR Larry Fitzgerald and Rackers' 40-yard field goal.
+Seattle would draw closer with Hasselbeck completing a 5-yard touchdown pass to wide receiver Nate Burleson.
+In the third quarter, the Seahawks took the lead with Hasselbeck's 2-yard touchdown pass to wide receiver Darrell Jackson for the only score of the period.
+However, in the fourth quarter, the Cardinals got the win with Leinart's 5-yard touchdown pass to wide receiver Larry Fitzgerald and Rackers' 40-yard field goal.
 With the loss, Seattle fell to 8–5.